anitacasanovademarco/spatial_ecology_in_R_2023/LaTex.md

 + Comment symbol is %
 + The R library function is here called "usepackage"
 + To write the date you can directly put it, or, you can put % before it, so your laptop will use the date you created your document.
 To remove it, just write date{}
++ The abstract describes the idea of the paper in few words
++ Everytime you use the begin function there must be also an end function
++ To start a new paragraph, just leave an empty line between your paragraphs: it will leave a space between them.
+If you don't want it, jjust write \noindent
++ To start a new paragraph, just use the functions \bigskip or \smallskip: it will leave a whole line between them.
++ To modify the defaul 10 pt of the document, just write [12] before \documentclass{article}, like this: \documentclass[12pt]{article}